TorjeAmundsen/ApexSensRandomizer/README.md

 `Randomize sensitivity` is the global hotkey for randomizing your sensitivty.
 This is the "main" purpose of the program, so make this one accessible.
 Bind it by clicking the `Set a bind...` button, and then pressing any alphanumeric key on your keyboard.
 The key you pressed should appear inside the button you pressed if you pressed a valid key.

-Checking any combination the three `Ctrl`, `Alt` or `Shift` checkboxes will require those modifiers to be held at the same time as your `Randomize sens` hotkey
+Checking any combination the three `Ctrl`, `Alt` or `Shift` checkboxes will require those modifiers to be held at the same time as your `Randomize sensitivity` hotkey

 ### Timer